NicolineSchmidt/E3_A1/A1_DataCleaning_Done.Rmd

 ### Assignment 2

-1. For p-values you can use the package lmerTest (summary function).
+1. For p-values you can use the package lmerTest (summary function). \
+That is, if you need them.
+This is also mentioned in the readings for today.

+2. Fitted values against actual values: \
-2. To plot fitted values (predicted by model) you could look into the package \
+To plot fitted values (predicted by model) \
-**broom.mixed**.
-I am not an expert (I found it yesterday) \
-but it seems promising to me. \
+you could look into the package **broom.mixed**. \
-Another option seems to be **sjPlot**. \
+Another option seems to be **sjPlot** or using **predict()**. \
-Otherwise it is possible to obtain predicted \
-(fitted values) using **predict()**. \
-As I have not really used any of these before \
-I encourage you to google and try your hand. \
+These are just suggestions, and I suggest you to try your own hand.
-Otherwise we will try to find solutions together.

 3. To obtain **marginal** and **conditional** \